 A MIG gun liner spans the length from the front of the MIG gun through to the power pin and is the conduit through which the welding wire feeds.
 It is generally composed of a steel coil, but if you are welding with aluminum wire you’ll need to choose a nylon liner or one of similar material.
 As when choosing your contact tip, select the correct diameter liner for your welding wire to prevent wire-feeding, arc wandering or other problems like bird nesting.
 Bird nesting occurs when the welding wire becomes tangled in the drive rolls; it is also caused by an improperly installed liner and/or by using the wrong drive roll tension.

 When installing your MIG gun liner, keep it (as much as possible) away from contaminants, as debris causes blockages that lead to feeding problems and welding wire damage.
-Do not let the liner drag on the floor, but instead wrap it in a coil in one hand as you feed it through the MIG gun, and make certain that your hands or gloves are clean.
-The frequency by which you need to change your MIG gun liner depends largely on the welding application, the type of welding wire used, the duration of welding and the amperage.
+Do not let the liner drag on the floor, but instead wrap it in a coil in one hand as you install it, and make certain that your hands or gloves are clean.
+The frequency with which you need to change your MIG gun liner depends largely on the welding application, the type of welding wire used, the duration of welding and the amperage.
 Consider tracking the length of time from one installation to another, using that timeframe as a guideline for how long your liner will likely last.
 Some welding operators also blow compressed air through the liner periodically to extend the component’s life.

 Other means to increase the life of your MIG gun liner include using the shortest MIG gun cable length possible for your particular welding application and keeping the cable clear of any equipment, such as a forklift, that could damage it.
 Both measures help prevent kinking and again minimize the chance of poor wire feeding that could lead to costly downtime.